SomJagdale/myLearnings/Life_purpose.md

 **Definition:** Emotional resilience is **your ability to handle stress, failure, criticism, and emotional pain without breaking down**.
 Resilient people don’t avoid difficulties; they **face them, learn from them, and grow stronger**.

 ### **How to Build Emotional Resilience?**
-✅ **Self-Awareness** – Recognize and understand your emotions instead of suppressing them.
+✅ **Self-Awareness** – Recognize and understand your emotions instead of suppressing them Accept and Achknowldge with Mindfullness.
 ✅ **Growth Mindset** – See failures as lessons rather than as permanent setbacks.
 ✅ **Control Your Thoughts** – Don’t let negative thoughts spiral; replace them with constructive ones.
-✅ **Strong Relationships** – Having supportive people makes a huge difference in how well you cope with stress.
-✅ **Healthy Coping Mechanisms** – Exercise, journaling, meditation, or deep breathing can help regulate emotions.

 ### **Signs of Emotional Resilience:**
 ✔ You don’t let failure define you; you learn from it.